 IBD should not be confused with IBS (irritable bowel syndrome).
 Although the two share similar symptoms, IBS is not an inflammatory condition and often there is no known cause for IBS.
-Currently the reasons why someone develops IBD is also unknown, however research suggests it can be caused by factors such as:
+Although we still don't fully know why some people develop IBDs either, research suggests that the following factors might play a role:

-- Genetics - the genes which you inherit from your parents may make you more susceptible to developing Crohn’s disease.
+- Genetics - the genes that you inherit from your parents may make you more susceptible to developing Crohn’s disease

-- Immune system - the inflammation may be caused because of an abnormal reaction by your immune system (your body’s natural defence from illness and infection) to the healthy bacteria in your gut.
+- Immune system - inflammation may be caused by your immune system having an abnormal reaction to the healthy bacteria in your gut

-Crohn’s Disease is a chronic (long term) condition which causes inflammation in the digestive system (gut).
-It most commonly occurs in the small intestine although the disease can affect any part of, or the whole of, the gastrointestinal tract, from your mouth to your anus (back passage).
+Crohn’s Disease is a chronic (long term) condition that causes inflammation in the digestive system (gut).
+It most commonly occurs in the small intestine although the disease can affect any part of (or the whole of) the gastrointestinal tract - from your mouth to your anus (back passage).

 People with Crohn’s Disease will often go for long periods without experiencing any symptoms of the disease (called remission).
-Outside of these periods people will experience difficulty with their symptoms (relapse) and may require medical treatment.
+When they're not in remission, however, they can really struggle with their symptoms (relapse) and may require medical treatment.

-If you think have symptoms similar to Crohn’s, it is important to make an appointment to speak with your doctor.
-Your doctor will ask questions to see if there is a pattern between your symptoms and your lifestyle.
-They may ask you questions about your diet, your lifestyle, whether you have travelled abroad recently, and whether you are on any medication and family history.
+If you're experiencing symptoms similar to those listed above, it is important to make an appointment to speak with your doctor.
+They'll ask questions to see if there is a pattern between your symptoms and your lifestyle.
+They may ask you questions about your diet, lifestyle, family history, whether you have travelled abroad recently, and whether you are on any medication.
 It may be useful to keep a diary of your symptoms (including any potential triggers, times of day or night when symptoms are worse, or any other health issues which have arisen) in the weeks leading up to your appointment.
 This will help you to explain what you are experiencing and also help your doctor make decisions on your diagnosis.

-There are a number of non-invasive tests which your doctor may decide to do during the appointment.
+There are a number of non-invasive tests that your doctor may decide to do during the appointment.
 These can include:

 - Checking your pulse and blood pressure